 Prospective interns should be available for at least three full days every week.
-We take interns for periods of two to six weeks, depending on circumstances.
+We take interns for periods of two to four weeks, depending on circumstances.
 We accept applications on a rolling basis and structure your working hours to allow you to continue your studies while working at the ASI.

 Interns will be used in both research and operations capacities, working on research papers whenever they are not working on ASI research or operations.
 Interns are expected to carry out office administration duties as required.

 To apply, send a covering letter to our Head of Programmes Daniel Pryor, at firstname.lastname@example.org, along with:

 your availability (number of days per week & length of internship);